v3io/flex-fuse/README.md

 ## Installation

-The driver (v3vol.py) need to be placed in the Kubelet volume-plugin directory, by default its:

-  `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/igz~v3io/`

-Need to verify it has execution permissions, and Kubelet is started/restarted after placing the driver.

-The address to the iguazio data platform(s) should be set in the `/etc/v3io/v3io.conf` file or using `./v3vol.py config  <v3io IP address>`

 Requierments:
  - install v3io-fuse

 ## Security and Session Authentication
 Access to iguazio data platform must be authenticated, each identity may have different read or write permissions to individual files and directories.
-The username and password are provided through Kubernetes secrets (see example below), or by using `username` and `password`  options.
+The username and password are provided by using `username` and `password`  options.

 The username and password strings are used to form a unique user session per application container.